rlivings39/learning-ai/python-lessons/README.md

 You can use `sys.exit` or `raise SystemExit(NothingOrCodeOrString)` to terminate

 Use the shebang `#!/usr/bin/env python3` to make an executable script

+`python -m spam.foo` runs `spam.foo` as main.
+Can be used to enclose supporting scripts within a package.

+`__main__.py` designates an entry-point making a package directory executable via `python -m`.
+This works for subpackages too like `python -m foo.bar` so you can have a variety of tools/utilities embedded in a package.

 ## Function generality and duck typing